Curator of early Medieval coinage

 A Riverine Site in North Yorkshire

 This site (the precise location of which remains a secret) came to light in 2004 as a result of the discovery of a Viking hoard by metal detectorists.
 It was subsequently investigated by the York Archaeological Trust, and metal detecting has also revealed a large assemblage of other objects, mostly dating from the Viking Age.
 The site throws new light on exchange and bullion-economies at the very beginning of the Viking settlement of England in the mid 870s.
-A report on the site and finds was completed in February 2012, produced in collaboration by the British Musuem and the York Archaeological Trust, and a more extended monograph on the subject will go to press in Summer 2014.
+A report on the site and finds was completed in February 2012, produced in collaboration by the British Musuem and the York Archaeological Trust, and a more extended monograph on the subject will go to press in early 2015.

 External fellowships/ honorary positions/ membership of professional bodies